FusionAuth/fusionauth-site/_drafts/download-install-linux-tutorial.md

 <img class="aligncenter size-full wp-image-8213" src="" alt="Download and Install FusionAuth Get Key" width="1200" height="591">

 Once the key is verified you will be prompted to complete the database configuration in order to finish the setup.
-If you need any help with these steps, you can refer to our<a href="/docs/1.x/tech/getting-started/"> installation documentation</a> at fusionauth.io, or feel free to email dev@fusionauth.io.
+If you need any help with these steps, you can refer to our [installation documentation](https://fusionauth.io/docs/1.x/tech/getting-started/ "Open Getting Started Documentation Page") at fusionauth.io, or feel free to email dev@fusionauth.io.

-## Video: Download and Install FusionAuth - Linux

-<iframe width="560" height="315" src="https://www.youtube.com/embed/T0-XFawW7Xs?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>

 ## Learn More About the FusionAuth API

-FusionAuth is designed to be the most flexible and secure Customer Identity and Access Management solution available on the market.
-More than a login tool, we provide registration, data search, user segmentation and advanced user management across applications.
+FusionAuth is designed to be the most flexible and secure Customer Identity and Access Management solution available at the best price.
+We provide registration, login, SSO, MFA, data search, social login, user management and more, 100% free for unlimited users.

-Find out more about FusionAuth</a> and sign up for a free trial today.
-LINK HERE
+[Find out more about FusionAuth](https://fusionauth.io/ "FusionAuth Home") and download it today.